Stochastic gradient descent

 In our rolling ball analogy, we’re calculating where the ball should roll next in discrete steps (not continuous).
 How long these discrete steps are is the learning rate.

 Choosing a good learning rate is important when training a neural network.
+The best learning rate is dependent on the individual problem & model.
 If the ball rolls carefully with a small learning rate we can expect to make consistent but very small progress (this corresponds to having a small learning rate).
 The risk though is that the ball gets stuck in a local minima not reaching the global minima.

 Learning rate scheduling allows you to use large steps during the first few epochs, then progressively reduce the step size as the weights come closer to their optimal value.